 It sounds obvious, but you can’t change your own harmful behaviour unless you want to.
 Acknowledge it.
 Take responsibility for your actions.
-The only person responsible for abuse is the abuser.
-This wasn’t anyone else’s fault.

 Be honest about whether you truly want to change.
 It’s no good reaching out for support if you don’t think you need it; if you’re ticking a box for the sake of it.
 If you’re causing harm to those around you, choose to stop.

 It takes guts to admit your behaviour is harmful and even more strength to actually do something about it.
 Seeking help can take real courage, but it is possible to choose a better life for you and your partner.